Kovaleski-Research-Lab/Surrogate_Model/kubernetes/README.md

     - -v ; curl https://rclone.org/install.sh | bash
     - the pod needs to have environment variables set like this one: https://github.com/MU-HPDI/nautilus/blob/main/kube/cloudstorage/rclone_pod.yml
 3. When you enter into the pod (kubectl exec -it {podName} -- /bin/bash) you will need to set up local S3 Integration, like you did on your local machine, only this time set your endpoint to http://rook-ceph-rgw-centrals3.rook-central.
-   -access key id: JPKIHDAZY41Q5IPG1SPM
+   - access key id: JPKIHDAZY41Q5IPG1SPM
-   -secret key: 2AZNOB1ivWEGKV1UYK6HDb5KuEJJ0s5dxDBxQPEE
+   - secret key: 2AZNOB1ivWEGKV1UYK6HDb5KuEJJ0s5dxDBxQPEE
     - Note: There's probbaly a better way.
 We should figure out how to put this config stuff in the yaml file that your pod uses so we don't have to set up local S3 Integration every time.
 5. Run `rclone lsd nautilus:` both locally and from your pod to make sure your bucket exists.
 6. From your interactive pod, copy data from your PV to the bucket: `rclone copy --progress --copy-links {path/to/your/data} nautilus:{your-bucket}`